avides/actions-project-version-check/README.md

 Comma separated list of filenames (with path) that must contain the same version as "file-to-check" (examples: README.md, src/file-with-version.txt)

+### `only-return-version`

+Is used to disable the whole version check and only return the project version as output for usage in other actions

 ## Outputs

 ### `version`